AlexanderB1290/oracle-cando-workshop/common/vbox.vm.md

 **Oracle Virtual Box image**

-Some of the Labs are supported by an Oracle Virtual Box image.
+Some of the Labs are supported by the Oracle Virtual Box image [cando-vbox](https://drive.google.com/drive/folders/0B1e5RMycoBxhMDJ1dHBNZk5DUUE).
-Contact your local oracle representative or george.moykin@oracle.com to obtain a copy of the Oracle CanDo VBox image distributive.

 **Eclipse IDE with Oracle Cloud Tools plugin**